This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 }

-These issues are all resolved with templates:
+These problems are all solved in templates:

 template <typename T>